BennyTot/LinkMon/README.md

 Created by [BennyTots](https://www.twitch.tv/bennytots)

+FRLG Linkmon has not been beaten yet!
+If you and your partner manage to be the first ones to beat it on stream please send me the vod link and I will add you as NPCs to Pallet Town with whatever (appropriate) text you want!

 ### [Core Game Rules](#core-game-rules) | [Game Specific Rules](#game-specific-rules) | [Getting Started](#getting-started) | [Credits](#credits)

 # Core Game Rules